allan-bonadio/recruit-o-dex/README.md

 This project is a big hack.
 Sorry if it doesn't work for you.

 Some of this info is old, sorry.
+If you have up to date info from the mongo/react/node  people, use that instead.
+Good luck.

 ## To Run
 ### once to install